The Stability of Low-Rank Matrix Reconstruction: a Constrained Singular Value View: Notation, Measurement Model, Reconstruction Algorithms, and Matrix Restricted Isometry Constant

 \subsection{Matrix Restricted Isometry Constant}

-In this section, we present stability results related to matrix Basis Pursuit, the matrix Dantzig selector, and the matrix LASSO estimator.
-The aim of stability analysis is to derive error bounds of the solutions of these algorithms.
-These bounds usually involve the incoherence of the linear operator $\A$, which is measured by the mRIC defined below \cite{recht2007mbp, candes2009lowrank}: \begin{defi} For each integer $r \in \{1,\ldots, n_1\}$, the matrix restricted isometry constant (mRIC) $\delta_r$ of a linear operator $\A: \R^{n_1 \times n_2} \mapsto \R^m$ is defined as the smallest $\delta > 0$ such that
+The reconstruction performance of the mBP, the mDS, and the mLASSO depends on the incoherence of the linear operator $\A$.
+A popular measure of incoherence is mRIC defined below \cite{Recht2010Nuclear, candes2009lowrank}: \begin{defi} For each integer $r \in \{1,\ldots, n_1\}$, the matrix restricted isometry constant (mRIC) $\delta_r$ of a linear operator $\A: \R^{n_1 \times n_2} \mapsto \R^m$ is defined as the smallest $\delta > 0$ such that

-holds for arbitrary non-zero matrix $X$ of rank at most $r$. \end{defi} A linear operator $\A$ with a small $\delta_r$ roughly means that $\A$ is nearly an isometry when restricted onto all matrices with rank at most $r$.
-Hence, it is no surprise that the mRIC is involved in the stability of recovering $X$ from $\A(X)$ corrupted by noise when $X$ is of rank at most $r$.